watson-developer-cloud/react-components/README.md

    app.use(express.static('./node_modules/watson-react-components/dist/'));
    ```

-   For other environments, copy the contents of the `dist/` into your static folder.
+   For other environments, check out the code and run `npn install; npm run build` and then copy the contents of the `dist/` directory into your static folder.

 4. Add a reference to the stylesheet.